mjerrar/duo_vio/README.md

 You will need to have [NEON 10](http://projectne10.github.io/Ne10/) installed.
 Follow the installation instructions provided on the website and modify the `NEON_PATH` variable in `CMakeLists.txt` to point to the appropriate location.

 # Calibration
-It is recommended that you first start a roscore that is always running.
+Note: It is recommended that you first start a roscore that is always running.
 This makes it easier for ROS nodes to communicate with each other if some of them have to be restarted.
 ```bash
 roscore
 ```
 ## Camera Calibration
 Calibrate the stereo camera using the DUOCalibrator in the duo3d_ros package.
-First start the camera with
+First start the camera with:
 ```bash
 roslaunch duo3d_ros duo.launch
 ```